 What is the link between corporate training and intranet software?

 Corporate training has gone digital, transforming into a dedicated piece of software called a Learning Management System (LMS) which houses all learning tools and company training documents in one place.
-It’s accessible via cloud-based tech – just like intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.
+It’s accessible via cloud-based tech – just like business intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.

-Both intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide an effective and collaborative environment to your teams.
+Both cloud based intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide an effective and collaborative environment to your teams.

 Benefits of using an intranet and Learning Management System (LMS) to deliver corporate training